We teach Conservation Agriculture and Sustainability in Zimbabwe and around the Planet

 WHO WE ARE

-Foundations for Farming (FfF) is a registered non-profit organization based in Zimbabwe.
+Foundations for Farming (FfF) is a registered non-profit organization.

-The simple, transformative power of faithful stewardship of people, places and profits heals our planet.
+The simple, transformative power of faithful stewardship of people, places, and profits heals our planet.
 FfF was founded in Zimbabwe by Brian Oldreive in 1982.
-FfF has become a ministry with 50 fulltime employees and over 1,000 volunteers spread throughout the world.
+FfF has become a ministry with 50 full-time employees and over 1,000 volunteers spread throughout the world.
 FfF is based at a model 15 Ha farm on the outskirts of Harare.
-The centre has accommodation and a training centre for crop trials, training and research.
+The center has accommodations and a training center for crop trials, training, and research.
 Before joining FfF, most team members were farmers, some of them for decades.

 WHAT WE DO